-Trade receivables related to NWC services billed to third party payors are carried at the estimated collectible amount.
+Trade receivables related to NWC services billed to third party payors are carried at the estimated collectible amount, which is the standard charge based on the Company' list price, net of contractual adjustments provided to third-party payors, discounts provided to uninsured patients in accordance with the Company's policy, and/or implicit price concessions provided to uninsured patients.
 Trade credit is generally extended on a short-term basis; thus trade receivables do not bear interest.
-Trade accounts receivable are periodically evaluated for collectability based on past collectability of the insurance companies, government agencies, and customers' accounts receivable during the related period which generally approximates 58% of total billings.
+Trade accounts receivable are periodically evaluated for collectability based on past collectability of the insurance companies, government agencies, and customers' accounts receivable during the related period which generally approximates 58% of gross billings.
 Trade accounts receivable are recorded at this net amount.
-As of December 31, 2023 and 2022, the Company's gross patient services accounts receivable were \$34,481 and \$98,180, respectively, and net patient services accounts receivable were \$20,861 and \$49,777, respectively, based upon net reporting of accounts receivable.
-The Company also had consulting accounts receivable of \$-0- and \$22,506 as of December 31, 2023 and 2022, respectively.
-As of December 31, 2023 and 2022, the Company's allowance for doubtful accounts was \$-0- and \$-0-, respectively.
+As of December 31, 2024 and 2023, the Company's gross patient services accounts receivable were \$-0- and \$34,481, respectively, and net patient services accounts receivable were \$-0- and \$20,861, respectively, based upon net reporting of accounts receivable.
+As of December 31, 2024 and 2023, the Company's allowance for doubtful accounts was \$-0- and \$-0-, respectively.
+With the discontinuation of the NWC practice in October 2024, the Company no longer expects to bill third-party payors on behalf of its patients and therefore does not expect to have any accounts receivable related to such patient service revenue.